 Most of the users on Facebook who see your ads, if targeted correctly, are already going to have some pre-existing interest in your offer.
 They just don’t know about your brand.

 So when they see your Facebook ad and discover what your brand is about, they want to learn more and naturally switch to Google to conduct a little research.

 This is great for a few reasons.
 First, instead of clicking your Facebook ad and ticking off some of your ad budget, they conduct an organic search instead.
 That means your ad continues to work on an ongoing basis.

 The key here is to use your brand name as a keyword in your Google Ads, and use similar messaging across both channels.
 That way when someone sees your second Google ad after the Facebook ad, they know where to click.

-While it may seem counterintuitive to run ads for your own brand, it’s actually a great practice to do anyway.
-You can almost guarantee that your competition is going to use your brand name as a keyword, so if you want to stay competitive you’ll need to advertise under your brand’s keyword.
+While it may seem counterintuitive to run ads for your own brand name, it’s actually a great practice.
+You can almost guarantee your competition marketing with your brand name as a keyword, so if you want to stay competitive you’ll need to advertise under your brand’s keyword.

 So use this strategy to take cold audiences and warm them up to your services.
-Then, close the deal on Google if they decide to search for your brand.
+Then, close the deal on Google when they decide to search for your brand.

 It’s the perfect one-two punch that shows how Google and Facebook are the perfect pairs.

 2. Target Your Facebook Audience With Google Ads Data